 CDs with photographs of the stones and transcriptions of most Fife cemeteries are available from Scottish Monumental Inscriptions or from The Parish Chest.
 Some of these photographs are included in Deceased Online

 There has been a census every ten years since 1801, excluding 1941, but only those returns from 1841 onwards carry details of named residents.
 (Earlier listings for the parishes of Abdie and Carnbee have survived.)
 The latest that is currently available for inspection is for 1911.
-All census returns are held at the General Register Office for Scotland in Edinburgh, and they can all be consulted there at the ScotlandsPeople Centre, and online at the ScotlandsPeople website.
+All census returns are held at the National Records of Scotland in Edinburgh and can be accessed online at the ScotlandsPeople website.

 The 1841 and 1851 censuses were organised on a parish basis.
 The census reference number will be the same as the Old Parish Register (OPR) reference number.
 From 1861, censuses were organised on a registration district basis.
 There were some differences between the 2 different administrative areas.
 Some addresses will therefore appear in a different area, under a different reference number, from one census to another.
 Differences are noted on the relevant parish pages.
 There is a list of the census parish / district reference numbers here.